 The information you need – about courts and tribunals, how they operate, and the laws you need to know – is available at a number of libraries, including the State Library of Victoria and VLA’s public law library (see “Contacts”).

-Aside from legal books, information sheets and pamphlets are often available from government departments (e.g. from the Victorian Government Department of Justice and Regulation), or a court or tribunal.
+Aside from legal books, information sheets and pamphlets are often available from government departments (e.g. online from the Victorian Government Department of Justice and Community Safety), or a court or tribunal.
 While the information may be brief, it provides clear guidance.

 Apart from printed materials, there are other sources of help and advice (that can be accessed in person and online):

 • the Federation of Community Legal Centres Victoria (www.fclc.org.au);

 • the website of the Australian Legal Information Institute (www.austlii.edu.au);

 • VLA’s Legal Help phone line (1300 792 387) and website (www.legalaid.vic.gov.au);